 When you experience extreme social anxiety, everyone can appear as a potential threat, critic, judge, or perceived trigger.
 In fact, this experience is not inherent within us, as the belief that we will never receive approval and acceptance can be rooted in that which we did not receive in our childhood.
 Yet, no child deserves to be excluded or disapproved.
 The inability of your childhood environment to give you the support you needed does not make you “flawed” or “abnormal”.
 The approval of others is not the basis of a person’s existence or a reflection of someone’s character.

 What’s going on around you?
 Who’s there?
-What are you saying to yourself in that moment?
+What are you saying to yourself at that moment?
 How is your body reacting?
 Checking in with your own body can be very healthy and useful when it comes to better understanding yourself.
 That said, fixating on yourself excessively can reduce your openness toward others, at times making it difficult to communicate and socialize.
 Imagine that you were monitoring everything about yourself and had to sustain that effort through an entire meeting while still participating.
-That kind of focus can be exhausting and that’s why it’s important to look to the outside world with curiosity.
+That kind of focus can be exhausting and that’s why it’s important to look at the outside world with curiosity.

-Meditate.
 Meditation and being in the moment are known to help alleviate some anxiety.
-Getting to know your body, observing in which situations your anxiety increases uses breathing techniques to relax your muscles will also help you manage your anxiety.
+Getting to know your body, observing in which situations your anxiety increases, and using breathing techniques to relax your muscles will also help you manage your anxiety.
 Before stepping into any meeting, date, party, or social environment, make sure you check in with your body and try to find a place of calm.
 In this way, you can grasp the thoughts passing through your mind more easily and let your body release you from any negative thought spirals.
 The more neutral and unbiased you are in your thoughts, the more you will be able to distinguish a real threat from a perceived one.

 Translator Ebru Peközer